3D Face From X: Learning Face Shape from Diverse Sources

+To tackle the second challenge of building dense correspondence, we first use a fixed face model by fixing the geometry decoder and only updating the encoder network to fit different sources.
+For scan and RGB-D data, we build dense correspondence between face model and input data by finding the closest point in the input point cloud.
+For RGB data, we build correspondence by projection and rasterization.
+We then update the face model with fixed correspondence obtained in the last step.
+The two steps are taken iteratively.
+To sum up, the paper has the following contributions:

+\begin{itemize} \item We propose a three-branches CNN learning framework to jointly learn face modeling and 3D face reconstruction with training data from three different sources. \edittip{To the best of our knowledge, this is the first method to learn a unified 3D face model from diverse sources.} Experiments demonstrate that with training data from more sources, we can learn a more powerful face model.

+\item We bridge the gap of supervision signals from different sources by using novel cross-domain supervision losses to make dataset with weak signals benefit from data with stronger supervision signals. \edittip{Experimental results demonstrate that with additional supervision from RGB-D data during training, our model can infer more accurate geometry for RGB inputs, and that better supervision signals from scan data lead to more accurate reconstruction for RGB-D inputs.}

-\begin{itemize} \item We propose a self-supervised CNN learning framework for real-time 3D face capture.
-To the best of our knowledge, this is the first deep learning based method for 3D face capture with RGB-D data.
-We collect a large RGB-D dataset from a variety of identities with different facial expressions, poses, and lighting conditions.
-This dataset facilitates CNN learning in the field~\footnote{We will release the dataset after clearance of copyright issues.}.
+\item To bridge the gap between the scanned face dataset and RGB images dataset, we collect a large scale RGB-D dataset from a variety of identities with different facial expressions, poses, and lighting conditions.~\footnote{Our constructed RGB-D facial dataset and the reconstructed mesh of each frame will be publicly available.}

-\item Different from existing works that represent the parametric face model with a fixed basis derived from 3DMM or FaceWareHouse, we propose to learn both the basis (or core tensor) and the coefficient parameters from the large scale training data set.
-In this way, the refined parametric face model can better capture the target 3D face shape.
-Moreover, we extend our framework to the scenario with RGB inputs, where our novel idea is to use both RGB and depth during training while only using RGB during testing for facial performance capture.
-Specifically, during training we utilize the captured depth data as an additional supervision information at the output.
-Experiments show that such additional supervision from depth greatly improves 3D face reconstruction performance from RGB inputs.

-\item Apart from the geometry consistency, photo-consistency and regularization, our training process also takes into account other factors including temporal coherence and same identity constraints, the use of sparse norms such as $\ell_{2,1}$ norm and $\ell_{1}$ norm, and vertex displacement for modeling surface details, which lead to robust and high-quality tracking and reconstruction.

 \end{itemize}